Testinfd/GeoGuardian/README.md

 ## 🧪 Project Status & Roadmap

 This project was initially developed as a proof-of-concept for the **HackOdisha 5.0** hackathon.
-The current version is a fully functional MVP that successfully demonstrates the core user loop.
+Since then, it has evolved into a **production-ready environmental monitoring platform** with real ESA Sentinel-2 satellite data integration and comprehensive backend capabilities.

+### Current Status: Production Ready ✅
+- ✅ **Real Satellite Data Processing**: Successfully tested with live ESA Sentinel-2 imagery
+- ✅ **Research-Grade Algorithms**: EWMA, CUSUM, VedgeSat, and Spectral Analysis
+- ✅ **Production Backend**: FastAPI with 21+ operational endpoints
+- ✅ **Complete Authentication**: Google OAuth + email/password system
+- ✅ **Database Ready**: Optimized Supabase PostgreSQL schema
+- ✅ **Real-Time Monitoring**: Background processing and alert systems

 ### Future Roadmap
-Our vision for GeoGuardian extends far beyond the MVP.
+Our vision continues to expand with advanced capabilities.
 Key areas for future development include:

 | Area | Planned Enhancements |
 | :--- | :--- |